Skip to main content

 The Courage to Accept Mystery

-Not all suffering can be rationalized.
+Not all pain can be rationalized.
 Children become ill, accidents occur, and injustice endures.
 To insist on a tidy explanation is to overlook the enigma of existence.

 Good individuals endure hardship, not due to a curse, but because they are inherently human.